-genes from different chromosomes.
+Furthermore, throughout the past decade it has become clear that the spatial arrangement of genes within the nucleus is also non-random (14).
+Folding and intermingling of chromosomes may result in high proximity between genes located at distant positions along the genome, including genes from different chromosomes.
 It was observed that while gene-rich chromosomes in human tend to occupy interior positions in the nucleus, their gene-poor counterparts tend to be peripherally located (15).
-Several studies have shown that transcription occurs within discrete regions known as transcription factories (16,17) and nuclear speckles (18).
-Moreover, evidence for co-expression of spatially proximal genes has been accumulating (19-21).
+Several studies have shown that transcription occurs within discrete regions known as transcription factories (16, 17) and nuclear speckles (18) Moreover, evidence for co-expression of spatially proximal genes has been accumulating (19-21).

-In this study, we develop a general methodology for analyzing the connection between functional gene groups and the linear and spatial arrangement of genes in the human genome.
-We focus on three types of functional groups: Protein-protein interactions (PPIs), complexes and pathways.
-We analyze three different facets of gene arrangement: the tendency of genes from the same group to concentrate on few chromosomes, the intra-chromosomal proximity of genes from the same group, and the degree to which genes from the same group tend to lie close to each other in the three dimensional (3D) space within the nucleus.
-Our findings show that functionally related genes tend to co-localize and manifest clustered organization within and across the chromosomes on all three levels.
+In this study we develop a general methodology for analyzing the connection between functional gene groups and the linear and spatial arrangement of genes in the human genome.
+We focus on three types of functional groups: Protein-protein Interactions (PPIs), complexes and pathways.
+We analyze three different facets of gene arrangement: the tendency of genes from the same group to lie on specific chromosomes, the intra-chromosomal proximity of genes from the same group, and the degree to which genes from the same group tend to lie close to each other in the three dimensional space within the nucleus.
+Our findings show that functionally related genes tend to co-localize and manifest clustered organization within and across the chromosomes in all three levels.